Social learning (social pedagogy): Application in education and pedagogy

 Parent education is also based on social learning.
 From birth, children look at their parents and try to model what they do, how they talk, and what they think.
 Of course, a child's environment is much larger than only their familiar environment, but it is an influential part.
 A study by Dubanoski and Tanabe, was made on parenting and social learning, where parents had to attend classes that would teach them social learning principles to improve their children's behaviour.
 The classes taught the parents how to record objectively their children's behaviour, and to deal with them by teaching the correct behaviour, not by punishing the wrong one.
 A significant number of parents improve their children behaviour by the end of the study.

-The issue of how long social learning takes is important for the design of learning initiatives, teaching experiences and policy interventions.
-The process of going beyond individual learning to a broader understanding situated in a community of practice can take some time to develop.
-A longitudinal case study in Australia looked at an environmental group concerned about land degradation.
-The whole project was led by a local committee, Wallatin Wildlife and Landcare.
-They wanted to "encourage social learning among landholders through field visits, focus groups, and deliberative processes to balance innovative 'thinking outside the box' with judicious use of public funds".
-They found that social learning was documented after approximately fifteen months, but was initially restricted to an increased understanding of the problem without improved knowledge to address it.
-Further knowledge necessary to address the problem in focus emerged during the third year of the program.
-This suggests that learning initiatives could take around three years to develop sufficient new knowledge embedded in a community of practice in order to address complex problems.

 Social media and technology

 Benefits

 Social pedagogy is in fact the interaction between society and the individual, which create a learning experience.
 Therefore, if talking about the current development of social pedagogy and social learning, the recent trend in term of learning in our society, is the use of social media and other forms of technology.
 On one side, if well designed within an educational framework, social media can surely help with the development of certain essential skills: